Page Links: First Previous 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 Next Last Index Page

 So, yes, switches.

 either 1/deliberately cut off by someone in the cockpit, or 2/placed in an intermediate gate position possible due to wear or wrong installation, happens during engine start, and then vibrates or bumps to cut-off during the take off roll or 3/some kind of liquid or other contamination in the LRU shorting both and cycling them after 8 seconds brought them electrically back to RUN.
 Anyone got other ideas?
 I would have thought a pilot would notice the engines spooling down, and comment on that.
 To immediately jump to the cutoff switches as the cause rather implies something drew attention to the switches.
 Then there is a 10+ second gap before the switches are set to run again.
-I can't think of any good reason why the PNF would have taken so long to correct an accidental or deliberate manipulation of the switches. |
+I can't think of any good reason why the PNF would have taken so long to correct an accidental or deliberate manipulation of the switches.
+7 users liked this post.
+Reply to this quoting this original post.
+You need to be logged in.
+Not available on closed threads. |

 PPRuNeUser548247